June 20, 2007

 GUI.

-to the clipboard.
-If you unexpectedly get one of these, click Copy, then
+clipboard.
+If you unexpectedly get one of these, click Copy, then paste it

-actor is still in the grid (and hasn't been removed by a previous actor
+still in the grid (and hasn't been removed by a previous actor in the same

 - Actor.setDirection has been added.